Tayokanch/MLOPS_JOURNEY/DEVOPS/Linux/User-Access_Control.md

 - <**su - user_name**>: To switch to the new user
 - <**sudo usermod -aG wheel user_name**>
+- `sudo -i`: To switch to root user
+-`usermod -aG sudo username` : This is to give a user a sudo privilege

 - passwd user_name : This command is used to set password for a user by an administrator